StanfordVL/OmniGibson/docs/getting_started/quickstart.md

 3. Execute `print(og.ALL_SENSOR_MODALITIES)` for a list of all available observation modalities!

 ## 📋 **Defining a task**
 Lastly, we can optionally define a task to load into our scene.
-Since we're just getting started, let's load a "Dummy" task: (1)
-{ .annotate }

-1. Note: this is the task that is loaded anyways even if we don't explicitly define a task in our config!
+Since we're just getting started, let's load a "Dummy" task (which is the task that is loaded anyways even if we don't explicitly define a task in our config):

 ```{.python .annotate}
 cfg["task"] = {